DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/README.md

 ### MCP23017 Notes:
 You cannot use the Adafruit Keypad library with MCP23017 chips due to a difference in the way it reads shift registers.
 You must instead use the MCP23017_scanner library (by Neradoc) which is a keypad library specifically for MPC23017 chips.
 Think of it more as a MCP23017_Keypad library.

 If this is your first time working with the MCP23017 please note that the Circuit Python MCP23017 library expects a pin value of 0-15.
 They are in order of Port A on the right side of the chip from bottom to top, then top to bottom on Port B which is the left side of the chip.
-It's very easy to confuse the pinouts since they're in opposite logical order from what most people would consider a normal order.
+It's very easy to confuse the pinouts since they're in opposite order from the physical pin order.
+The order of the scanner library prioritizes Port A first then Port B in a counter-clockwise order.
+It makes more sense working with the library if you consider Port A pins come first.

 ![](https://raw.githubusercontent.com/DJDevon3/My_Circuit_Python_Projects/main/Boards/raspberrypi/Raspberry%20Pi%20Pico/TR%20Cowbell/MCP%20Diagram.jpg)